SonicDB S6: A Storage-Efficient Verkle Trie for High-Throughput Blockchains: Dual-Mode Storage: LiveDB and ArchiveDB

-The cached representation of a delta node extends its on-disk form with a \emph{materialized view}: a copy of $V_b$ with $\Delta$ applied.
-This avoids a secondary lookup on every slot access once the node is resident in the cache.
-When a delta node is loaded from disk, the node manager fetches $N_b$ (which may itself be served from cache), copies its data into the delta's materialized view, and patches the $|\Delta|$ changed slots.
-Subsequent reads of $V_\delta[i]$ are $\mathcal{O}(1)$ via direct array access.
+The cached representation of a delta node extends its on-disk form with a copy of the slot values of $V_b$.
+This avoids a secondary base-node lookup on every slot access if the slot is not in the delta once the node is resident in the cache.
+When a delta node is loaded from disk, the node manager fetches $N_b$ (which may itself be served from cache), copies its data into the delta.
 When a write guard is dropped, only the on-disk form (identifier plus change set) is flushed, keeping write amplification proportional to $|\Delta|$ rather than to the full node width.
 This is illustrated in Figure \ref{fig:delta-node-loading}.